Libraries in Cardiff: Splott

 STAR Library and Hub (Llyfgell a Hyb STAR) is situated in the STAR Centre in Splott which serves south eastern parts of the city.

 In 1894 Splott became the first area of Cardiff to receive a local branch library.
 The old library closed in the 2000s but refurbishment began in 2015 to return it to community use.
 Splott Library became incorporated into the refurbished STAR Centre.

-The library contains a children's area and an extended IT facility with full on-line services and access.
+The library contains a children's area and an extended IT facility with full online services and access.
 The library organises a weekly reading group that is linked to a reading group in Argentina, as well as pre-school activities, half term events for school children, storytime and craft sessions, and rhymetime sessions.

 In January, 2018 the Duke and Duchess of Sussex visited STAR hub as part of their visit to Cardiff.

 St Mellons

-St Mellons Hub (Hyb Llaneirwg) is situated next to the Police Station and other community buildings of St Mellons in the east of Cardiff.
+St Mellons Hub (Hyb Llaneirwg) is situated next to the police station and other community buildings of St Mellons in the east of Cardiff.

 The library has 16 public PC terminals offering free access to the Internet.
 The library holds information on local events, clubs and societies, tourist information and local transport.
 Daily national and local newspapers are available to read, and a photocopying service is available.
 The library holds pre-school story and craft sessions, baby rhymetime sessions, and free computer sessions.

 Tongwynlais

 Tongwynlais Library (Llyfrgell Tongwynlais) is situated in the heart of the village of Tongwynlais in rural north west Cardiff.
 The library is situated near Castell Coch, a pictorial history of which is on permanent display in the building.

-The building was originally opened as a tannery in the 1840s and was used as such until the late 1920s when it was taken over by the local community council and turned into a centre from where the library has been based for since the late 1980s.
+The building was originally opened as a tannery in the 1840s.
+It was used as such until the late 1920s, when it was taken over by the local community council and turned into a centre where the library has been based since the late 1980s.

-Unlike most other Cardiff library, Tongwylais Library is only open one day a week.
-There are weekly storytime sessions for the under 5s, and visits from the local primary school.
-The library offers a range of fiction, large print and talking books for adults, and a special section ranging from books for babies to teenage stock.
+Unlike most other Cardiff libraries, Tongwylais Library is only open one day a week.
+There are weekly storytime sessions for children under five, and visits from the local primary school.
+The library offers a range of fiction, large print and talking books for adults, and a special section ranging from books for babies to teenagers.
 There is also a small reference and homework section.